decidim/decidim/docs/customization/maps.md

 end
 ```

+If you want to use dynamic map elements for the static maps as well, you can
+leave the static map utility empty as shown above.
+Decidim will create a dynamic
+map replacement for the static map image in case the static map utility will not
+return a proper map URL.

 In case you want to customize the static map utility for your provider, you can
 define the following methods in the utility class: